I work for Mission to the World, specifically in the ministry of anti-human trafficking in Rome, Italy.

 If you’ve moved around a lot, you meet many people who won’t actually ever get deep with you because they know you’re going to cut ties.
 But that hasn’t changed my depth with people, that is part of me that won’t change.
 I love going deep with people.
 Even if I know it’ll hurt and something will have to shift later.
 I’ve had to learn and adapt some in recent stages of life, to let go of seasons and friends.

 Community has looked different in every single place that I’ve lived and in each season.
 God always provides it and it always surprises me because it’s not what it just was.
 Because living in the mission field, you have community that’s right in front of you and you have community that is far from you.
 And I have to maintain both.
-And to maintain relationship takes a lot more effort and pursuit of people in unique ways.
+And to maintain relationships takes a lot more effort and pursuit of people in unique ways.

 My vision in a year is that I will be settled in Italy, studying language and maintaining relationship well.
-My main ministry are the women who work in prostitution.
+My main ministry is the women who work in prostitution.
 Most of them are from Romania and Nigeria.
 And then also there’s a transgendered community from Brazil and Argentina.
 So, ministry is building relationships with them on the street.
 Prayerfully, there will be some relationships that continue off of the streets in one-on-one Bible studies or coffee.

 I want to tell these women the truth about their worth and identity, that it’s in Christ.
 And that they have a purpose that’s so much greater than what they’ve been taught and shown.
 And that they’re loved.
 They think that they are a piece of trash to be used and thrown aside.
 And that’s all that the world, their family, their life, society, the way someone passing by looks at them, that’s all they’re reminded of every day.
 And that’s all they see when they look at themselves.
 But that’s the greatest message.
 There is Someone who longs to redeem all of this brokenness and turn ashes to beauty.